-Architect: VLK Architects Cost: \$1,800,000 Contractor: SETEX Construction Corp.
-Completion: Jan.
-2018
+Architect:VLK ArchitectsCost:\$1,800,000Contractor:SETEX Construction Corp.Completion:Jan.
+2018Percent Complete:100%Completion:Completion:

 This project entailed the renovation of approximately 3,200 square feet of laboratory space in the Lucas Engineering Building for the Department of Chemical Engineering's Unit Operations Lab.
-The old space was completely gutted and fully renovated with new building systems to comply with current building and life safety codes, as well as to accommodate the equipment planned for the space, including a distillation system to teach mass and energy balance, a shell and tube heat exchanger, a gas absorption system, membrane ultrafiltration system and modification of the existing fluid flow system.
+The old space was completely gutted and fully renovated with new building systems to comply with current building and life safety codes, as well as to accommodate the equipment planned for the space, including a distillation system to teach mass and energy balance, a shell and tube heat exchanger, a gas absorption system.
 The project was inspected by the Beaumont fire marshal on January 9, 2018.
 The punch list occurred on January 10, 2018 which was also the revised substantial completion date.
 The lab was ready for the start of the spring semester.
 One item was cited on the Texas Accessibility Standards and has now been corrected.
 Total final costs are being compiled and the project is in the close-out phase with the intent of submitting the final report at the May 2019 Board Meeting.